Bartley P. Griffith, MD

 About Bartley P. Griffith, MDToggle accordion item

-Dr. Griffith is a professor of surgery at the University of Maryland School of Medicine.
+He is a professor of surgery at the University of Maryland School of Medicine.
+He specializes in adult cardiac care, coronary revascularization, pulmonary thromboendarterectomy surgery (PTE) and heart reconstruction surgery.

 Dr. Griffith's clinical work focuses on coronary artery surgery, mitral and aortic valve replacement and aneurysmal disease of the thoracic aorta.
 His research interests are concentrated on heart and lung transplantation, cell transplantation and advancing the use of artificial organs.
 He has directed more than 1,200 heart transplants and 600 lung transplants and is an innovator in the use of immunosuppression after transplant and mechanical blood pumps prior to transplant.